 For Nokia’s Wi-Fi-connected Internet tablet, a recently available free software upgrade enables wireless to access Rhapsody’s free Internet radio and subscription-based interactive Internet radio services as well as Rhapsody’s music-download services, including the company’s subscription-download service.

-Cowon's planned Q5 — a combination PMP, PDA and portable navigation device (PND) — features Wi-Fi and an optional cellular HSDPA module to access the Web, e-mail and stream content.
+Cowon’s planned Q5 — a combination PMP, PDA and portable navigation device (PND) — features Wi-Fi and cellular HSDPA to access the Web, e-mail and stream content.

 Haier has announced a Wi-Fi-equipped PMP with Web browser to stream and download audio and video.

 Cowon: The company’s Q5, available in 40GB and 60GB configurations at suggested retails of $499.99 and $549.99, doubles as a touch-screen-equipped PDA through its Windows CE 5.0 Professional OS, which allows document and photo viewing and Web browsing.
 It browses the Web through Wi-Fi or cellular HSDPA, but a user can’t make cellular voice calls with it.